Contact UsEric Wood, MD, MPH

-The Rocky Mountain Center for Occupational and Environmental Health boasts one of the largest Occupational Medicine Residency programs in the country, and we take pride in offering doctors a path to a satisfying career in which they improve the lives of workers.
+The Rocky Mountain Center for Occupational and Environmental Health boasts one of the largest and longest-running Occupational Medicine Residency programs in the country, dating to the 1970s, and we take pride in offering doctors a path to a satisfying career in which they improve the lives of workers.

 Our two-year residency through the University of Utah School of Medicine is rigorous and engaging, with unparalleled opportunities for physicians.
-Elements that define our program include state-of-the-art courses specific to occupational and environmental health, exceptional clinical experiences, diverse rotations in corporate and governmental settings, and the chance to perform research with major clinical impacts.
+Elements that define our program include state-of-the-art, interdisciplinary occupational and environmental health courses taught by experienced faculty from all RMCOEH's programs; exceptional clinical experiences; diverse rotations in corporate and governmental settings; and the opportunity to perform research with major clinical impacts.

 We’re particularly proud that, in a 2022 survey of physicians who’ve completed our program, 100% indicated they were pleased with their time at RMCOEH (70.6% “very satisfied,” 29.4% “satisfied”).
 And, we continue our unending commitment to ensuring residents leave with both world-class training and memorable educational experiences.